gamemanual0/gm0/source/docs/software/using-android-studio.rst

 #.
 Open up the "terminal" tab
 #.
 Paste in ``git remote add upstream https://github.com/FIRST-Tech-Challenge/FtcRobotController/`` and hit enter

 .. note:: The command above assumes you're using the FTC SDK.
-If you are using a modified version of the SDK as your base (e.g. Roadrunner Quickstart), replace the git link with the one from the modified SDK repo
+If you are using a modified version of the SDK as your base (e.g. Roadrunner Quickstart), replace the git link with one from the modified SDK repo

 Updating the SDK
 ^^^^^^^^^^^^^^^^